Sankalp774/langchain-openai-qa/README.md

 Fork the repository.
 Create a new branch for your feature or bug fix.
 Make your changes and ensure all tests pass.
 Submit a pull request with a detailed description of your changes.
+You can also notify or ping me personally in my given contact details.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.